Pumping Tips

 Time to read: 7 min.

 With such a wide range on the market, deciding which breast pump to choose can be daunting.
-Don’t worry – whether you express occasionally or every day, our guide on how to pick a breast pump will help you find one that’s right for you and your baby
+Don’t worry – whether you express occasionally or every day, our guide on how to pick a breast pump will help you find one that’s right for you and your baby.

 When you’re pregnant picking a breast pump might not be on top of your to-do list.
-And that’s perfectly fine, as Nania Schärer-Hernández, Director of the Global Education Department at Medela, explains: “While you’ll probably buy a lot of baby equipment and accessories before your baby’s birth, when it comes to choosing a breast pump it can pay to wait a bit.
+And that’s perfectly fine, as Nania Schärer-Hernández, of the Global Education Department at Medela, explains: “While you’ll probably buy a lot of baby equipment and accessories before your baby’s birth, when it comes to choosing a breast pump it can pay to wait a bit.

 “Of course, being prepared is important and it’s a good idea to familiarise yourself with different breast pumps in advance – but it’s only once your baby is here and you know what your breastfeeding situation is that you’ll really know your requirements.”

-Every mum and baby has different needs, and these needs can change along the course of your breastfeeding and expressing journey.
+Every mom and baby has different needs, and these needs can change along the course of your breastfeeding and expressing journey.
 So let’s start by taking a look at the range of breast pumps on offer, and then delve deeper into which pump suits which situation.

 As far as breast pump technology is concerned, you have three main choices.
 Understanding these will help you when you’re deciding what you want from a breast pump.